DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/tree-data.md

 .embedded-demo({ "path": "grid-tree-data/selection-controls", "showThemeSelector": true })

-You can also combine the `TableTreeColumn` plugin with the `TableSelection` plugin to highlight selected rows and handle the click event on the entire row.
+You can also combine the `TableTreeColumn` plugin with the `TableSelection` plugin to highlight the selected rows and handle the click event on the entire row.

 ### Select All